SujeethJinesh/CS244B/README.md

 ## Zookeeper

+A zookeeper installation script is provided at `zookeeper/zookeeper_setup.sh`.
+After running this script, `apache-zookeeper-3.8.4-bin` should appear in the top-level of this project.

 A running zookeeper server is needed before start the chain node experiments.

 A local zookeeper server can be started by running: